Q:Do the fitness events come before the run or do I run between events?

 A:Like every big race event, we need a large amount of race day volunteers to assist with setup, trail marshals, food/bev, fitness challenges, etc. You’ll need to register for the event as a Volunteer (there is no charge for this category, of course!).
 Please email firstname.lastname@example.org if you have questions.
-Volunteers receive a UFD T-shirt, food/bev and other gifts for their service, plus a front row seat and a discounted entry rate for next year!
+Volunteers receive a UFD T-shirt, food/bev and other gifts for their service, plus a front row seat to all the action!

 Q:What should I bring to the UFD?

 A:No equipment is needed, just your regular workout apparel and trail ready running shoes.
-It would be a good idea to bring a towel and change of clothes and a plastic bag for wet/dirty clothes.
-Or just throw on your UFD T-shirt and wrist band upon completion so we encourage racers to where them as badge of honor.
+We recommend bringing a towel, change of clothes and a plastic bag for wet/dirty clothes.
+Or just throw on your UFD T-shirt and wrist band (received upon completion of the race).
 We will provide water stations, post race snacks and bathrooms (no showers), however you might want to bring food and beverages you are accustomed to eating.
 Plus there will be plenty of beer and food for sale (proceeds to charity!) at the post race party.

 Q:Is there personal storage at the race?

-A:This is a spectator, kid and dog friendly event.
+A:This is a spectator, kid and family friendly event.
 You will be able to watch competitors go through the field of 10 fitness challenges and great them as they finish the final leg of the race at the post event party.
 Check out the Race Info and PARTY! pages for fun activities for everybody.

 Q:Is there transportation to city provided?
 Parking?

 A:There is no transportation provided to or from the event, however we are helping volunteers arrange carpooling if you volunteer.
-The event is about 15-20 minutes outside of center city Philadelphia although you feel much farther out.
-There is free street parking along Wissahickon park but it is somewhat limited so we ask racers to try and carpool with their teams.
+The event is about 45 minutes outside of center city Philadelphia.
+There is free on-site parking.

 Q:What can we expect at the post race party?

 A:We invite all racers, volunteers and spectators to attend the post race party (located at the spectators section of the field.)
-We will have food and drinks (alcoholic and non), awards will be given out and music will be playing.
+We will have food, drinks (alcoholic and non) and music.